 How to make Oreo Chunk Chocolate Chip Cookies

 Preheat oven to 350 degrees F and line a large cookie sheet (or better – 2 cookie sheets) with parchment paper.

-PREPARE DRY INGREDIENTS: Place 1 cup flour, ½ tsp baking soda and ½ tsp salt into a large bowl, stir to combine.
+PREPARE DRY INGREDIENTS: Place 1 cup flour, ½ teaspoon baking soda and ½ teaspoon salt into a large bowl, stir to combine.